Real Estate Marketing: Old Game, New Rules

 - Building trust (don't over-communicate and when you do communicate, make it personal, timely and relevant to their needs)

 - Asking for their business (you would be surprised how often agents forget to ask for their client's future business or that of their sphere)

-How Real Estate Marketing Has Changed
+How RE Marketing Has Changed

 As mentioned, there are several societal changes that we all have seen happen around us.
 These won't come as a surprise to you, but they're worth listing out for reference: